jeguberman/game_engine/design/log.md

 As of this writing, there is only one module, animations, and thus only one array.
 Don't worry!
 I'll fix it later.
 I hope.

 The capital-G-Game-Object is largely the same in structure but less dynamic in implementation.
 The three primary components are the Time manager, the object Manager, and the Renderer, which I should change to animation manager for thematic cohesion.
 GameModules are CapitalizedCamelCase, as opposed to gameObjModules, which are lower-case camel cased, to distinguish importance and heiarchy.
 This is also why I chose to make the Game Module Manager in ES6 class syntax, to denote importance.
-Perhaps I will do the same with the baseObj.
+Perhaps I will do the same with the actor.
 I haven't had to manipulate prototype pointers yet and I've only had minor bumps around the playful definition of "this".

 The Time Manager, animation manager, and future physics manager are so deeply ingrained, they aren't really separate classes right now.
 The state managers need the time manager to tell them when to manipulate the state, and the time manager has nothing to command without the other modules.
 For this reason, I am thinking of splitting the game into two tiers.